victoryang1/DAT-BOS-16/lessons/lesson-13/readme.md

 In this output:

 - "IBM" is identified as an organization (ORG).
 - We identify a phrase 'holographic calls'
-- We identify a compand noun phrase at the end - 'air breathing batteries'.
+- We identify a compound noun phrase at the end - 'air breathing batteries'.
 - We can that 'see' is at a root as it is the action 'IBM' is taking.
 - Additionally, we can see that 'batteries' was lemmatized to 'battery'.